Last Updated on August 17, 2023 by Sophie

 Lifestyle creep is just as insidious as it sounds.
 For example, when your salary increases, you may end up moving to a more expensive apartment and spending more money on things that aren’t necessities, such as more luxurious clothing, dinners, or vacations.
 This all ‘creeps’ up on you, and before you know it, you have way too many clothes, your apartment costs too much, and you’re in credit card debt.

-One of the key hallmarks of lifestyle creep is that, as discretionary income rises, so does the thought that things that were once considered luxuries become considered to be necessities.
+One of the key hallmarks of lifestyle creep is that, as discretionary income rises (such as if you’re starting a freelancing side hustle), so does the thought that things that were once considered luxuries become considered to be necessities.
 It’s the beginning of the belief that things that were once considered non-essential have become essential and it’s a ‘right’ to have these things, as opposed to a privilege.

 And, one of the most important things to note about lifestyle creep is that it doesn’t just affect the here and now but will also affect how much you put away into savings, your emergency fund, your retirement fund, and it is also one of the main barriers to building long term wealth.
 A prime symptom of lifestyle creep is that, even if your earnings have gone up, your savings account has stayed the same.